 - Clean your windshield.
 At night, It can be harder to see the road and other things going on outside of the vehicle if the windshield is dirty or damaged.
 Streaks, smudges, and other things on the windshield can obscure your view.
 Keep your windshield clean and free of damage, along with the headlamps and side-view mirrors.

 Get a Free Case Review from a Member of Our Shreveport Accident Team

 A Shreveport night driving accident lawyer from the Morris Bart law firm can file your insurance claim or manage your personal injury suit if you qualify to hold the other driver accountable.

 Contact the Morris Bart law office in Shreveport for a complimentary review of the facts of your case.
-You can discuss your accident with a member of our team now by calling (318) 553-5470.
+Call us now to speak with a member of our team about your accident.

 to find a Morris Bart office near you.